The Dog’s Guide to Campbell River

 Beaver Lodge Lands

 Beaver Lodge Lands – An amazing, beautiful and diverse network of trails.
-This is probably the most popular spot around town for leashed dog walking.
+This is probably the most popular spot in town for dog walking.

 Maps to the trail heads at: Trask Road and South McPhedran Road which have parking areas.